 If working out with a friend means you push yourself harder and are more likely to stick to your workout sessions, the same can be said with doing Dry January.
 People who take part with a family member or friend are more likely to succeed.
 If one of you feels a wobble, the other is there to help you to keep on track.

 The proof’s in the pudding with the Dry January & Beyond app.
 Download it to find out how many calories and how much cash you’re saving by doing Dry January.
 There are also alcohol-free recipes and workouts to try.
 Seeing how good it can be for your waistline could be just what you need to keep going.

 5. Tot up the savings

-79% of people said they saved money during Dry January, and with three glasses of wine per week setting you back as much as £18, it’s no surprise.
-Put the money you save on booze into a savings fund and watch the pennies add up, then spend it on your reward at the end of the month.
+79% of people said they saved money during Dry January.
+Three glasses of wine per week set you back as much as £18, so it’s no surprise.
+Put the money you save on booze into a savings fund and watch the pennies add up.
+Then, spend it on a reward for yourself at the end of the month.

 6. Do it for good

 Ask people to sponsor you throughout the month by signing up with Alcohol Concern – knowing you’re helping others by ditching the booze is great motivation.
 Plus, advertising the fact to so many people on your social channels means you’ll feel the pressure to keep it up.